Point Lookout An email newsletter from Chaco Canyon Consulting

 match them

 Two-income and single-parent families are especially burdened by rigid schedules.
-For those roles compatible with flextime or telecommuting, find a way to make it happen.
-The relief on your internal resources alone will fund the program, but you'll also gain a recruiting tool.
+For roles compatible with flextime or telecommuting, find a way to make it happen.
+The reduction of load on your internal resources alone will fund the program, but you'll also gain a recruiting tool.

 Support discount programs